Volkswagen ID.3 Pro S Tour: long-term test review

 Or at least that’s what I discovered recently when I went to book our ID.3 in for its first service at a Volkswagen dealer in West London.
 I was conscious the electric hatchback was approaching a year old without visiting a service department.

-But on closer inspection (sorry, pun intended) it turns out that Volkswagen’s electric vehicles don’t require a check-up at all in the first two years or 18,000 miles.
+But on closer inspection (sorry, pun intended) it turns out that Volkswagen’s electric vehicles don’t require a check-up at all in the first two years.
 For comparison, most of the brand’s petrol or diesel models need an oil service after just a year or 9,000 miles – whichever comes first.

 Volkswagen’s customer site says that because there’s no oil to change, this can “save you money”.
 And while it’s true that you will spend less on servicing during the first 24 months of ownership, the fact is that you’ll also get less in the way of maintenance.
-One service (at two years or 18k miles) for an ID.3 costs £338.10; you’ll spend £386.16 servicing a Golf 1.5 TSI, getting two check-ups in the same period.
+One service (at two years) for an ID.3 costs £338.10; you’ll spend £386.16 servicing a Golf 1.5 TSI, getting two check-ups in the same period.

 But what does an electric car service consist of if there’s no oil to change?
 As with any car, it turns out, the technicians check your brakes, headlights and tyres.
 They will also inspect the vehicle’s charging cables, as well as the high-voltage battery.